MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 identical to SVCB, and both share the SvcParamKey registry.
 SVCB semantics apply equally to HTTPSSVC unless specified otherwise.
-All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPSSVC, and the "alpn" SvcParamKey is REQUIRED.
-Its value MUST be an ALPN that is suitable for use with HTTPS.
-For example, the value MAY be "http/1.1", "h2", or "h3", but MUST NOT be "h2c" or "ftp".
-Regardless of the "alpn" SvcParamValue, all service endpoints MUST support HTTP/1.1.
+All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPSSVC.

+The allowed protocols are the TLS ALPN {{!RFC7301}} values suitable for use with HTTPS.
+For example, "http/1.1", "h2", and "h3" are allowed protocol values, but "h2c" and "ftp" are not.
+The default set of protocol values is "http/1.1" and "h2".

 The presence of an HTTPSSVC record for an HTTP or HTTPS service also provides an indication that all resources are available over HTTPS, as